abpframework/abp/docs/en/Community-Articles/2022-11-14-How-to-add-a-custom-grant-type-in-OpenIddict/POST.md

 # How to add a custom grant type in OpenIddict

 ## ITokenExtensionGrant

 Create a class that inherits `ITokenExtensionGrant`, and then register it with the framework.

-In the `MyTokenExtensionGrant` class below we try to get the token details.
-The `ForbidResult` handles the failure case and `SignInResult` returns a new token response.

-You can pass more parameters to implement business checks.
+In the `MyTokenExtensionGrant` class below we try to get the token details, The `ForbidResult` handles the failure case and `SignInResult` returns a new token response, You can pass more parameters to implement business checks.

 ```cs
 public class MyTokenExtensionGrant : ITokenExtensionGrant